 Netflix launched their online streaming service in the United States in 2008 and hasn’t looked back since.
 Netflix is now available in 21 countries with plans to continue the expansion.
 They give subscribers access to thousands of tv shows, movies, and original programs.
 However, you’ll quickly find that the content you have access to varies greatly depending on what country you are in at the time.
 That’s where a VPN comes into play.
-You can use a VPN to easily switch between Netflix regions which will help you enjoy content from any region at any time.
+You can use a VPN to easily switch between Netflix regions which will help you enjoy content from any region.

 Netflix offers all kinds of movies like Men In Black 2, Top Gun, and Hunger Games Catching Fire.
 It also has a lot of popular shows in the USA like The Office, Family Guy, Futurama, Raising Hope, Jessie, multiple Pokemon and Power Ranger series, Parks and Recreation, Dr. Who, and Sherlock.
 In the UK they have popular movies including Cinderella, Happy Gilmore, Star Trek into Darkness, and Wreck it Ralph.
 In the UK they have popular shows like Suits, DareDevil, and Derek.
 In Canada Netflix carries movies like Pulp Fiction, Old Boy, and Battle Royal.
 Some popular shows for Canada are Dexter, Breaking Bad, and Dragons Den.
 Netflix can sometimes be behind is seasons for popular shows that are still going on today, but they have plenty of shows and movies to satisfy members binge viewing needs.